 During the following weeks, practical research will be carried out under the supervision of an assigned faculty mentor of your hosting lab.
 Depending on your placement, research topics cover the fields of biochemistry, structural, molecular, cell and developmental biology, neurobiology, computational neuroscience, physiological sciences, plant physiology, microbiology, immunology and oncology.
-More detailed information can be found on the Faculty pages.
+More detailed information can be found on our Faculty pages.

 Workshops and weekly seminars:

-To prepare our scholars for a research career in the life sciences, scholars will attend a series of workshops on scientific presentation skills, academic writing, graduate education, and conference poster design.
+To prepare our scholars for a research career in the life sciences, students will attend a series of workshops on scientific presentation skills, academic writing, graduate education, and conference poster design.
 In order to cover important issues of a life science researcher, scholars will also attend short workshops on topics such as bioethics and lab safety.

 During the weekly semniars, scholars will be given the chance to present their projects to the other scholars and faculty members.
-This way, they learn communicate about their lab experiences and progress, but also have the chance to explore topics outside of their main field of study.
+This way, they learn to communicate about their lab experiences and progress, but also have the chance to explore topics outside of their main field of study.

 New faculty members with cutting edge research topics will introduce themselves and their research focus during our lecture series and the opening retreat.